sarasa045/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-thsi is the pracctice for the
+thsi is the pracctice for the  jira and github practice